Masta Ace: Legacy

 Masta Ace is considered to be a highly skilled and influential MC – music journalist Peter Shapiro describes him as "one of the great pure New York MCs", and Allmusic describes him as "truly an underappreciated rap veteran and underground luminary".
 Commenting on how Masta Ace is sometimes overlooked despite his skill, Rolling Stone says, "even the most avid fan of raw hip-hop lyricism can sometimes neglect to mention Masta Ace alongside hard-bitten champs such as Rakim, KRS-One, Big Daddy Kane, Slick Rick and Kool G Rap".
 Eminem mentions Masta Ace as one of his influences in his book The Way I Am, saying, "Masta Ace had amazing storytelling skills – his thoughts were so vivid".
-He mentions him again in "Lucky You", with the line "We need three Stacks ASAP, and bring Masta Ace back".
+He mentions him again in the song "Lucky You", with the line "We need 3 Stacks ASAP, and bring Masta Ace back".

 Personal life

-In 2000, he was diagnosed with multiple sclerosis, but he did not reveal it to the public until 2013, when his medicine syringes and vials were exposed while on tour, during a police stop in the Czech Republic, as his belongings were searched and exposed.
+In 2000, he was diagnosed with multiple sclerosis, but he did not reveal it to the public until 2013.